Avmaker/Pavilion/README.md

 With a fresh CircuitPython install, on your CIRCUITPY drive, you'll find a code.py file containing print("Hello World!") and an empty lib folder.

 CircuitPython looks for code.py and executes the code within the file automatically when the board starts up or resets.
-Following a change to the contents of CIRCUITPY, such as making a change to the code.py file, the board will reset, and the code will be run.
+Following a change to the contents of CIRCUITPY, such as making a change to the code.py file, the board will reset, and the code will be run

 <img src= "Images/circuitpy.png" width=800>